Writer E. Jean Carroll Says Donald Trump Raped Her In A Dressing Room At Bergdorf Goodman

 The truly horrendous part of the story comes next: “He opens the overcoat, unzips his pants, and, forcing his fingers around my private area, thrusts his penis halfway — or completely, I’m not certain — inside me.”

 In the excerpt, Carroll named 15 other women who have made “credible” accusations of sexual assault against the president.
-She described him as a famous “real-estate tycoon” — she doesn’t overtly name in the story — although it is obvious Carroll is referring to Trump.
+She described him as a famous “real-estate tycoon” — she doesn’t name him in the story, although it is obvious Carroll is referring to Trump.

 Carroll has written Elle’s advice column “Ask E. Jean” for over 25 years, and began writing What Do We Need Men For?
-A Modest Proposal when she realised her question-writers all had one problem in common — men.
+A Modest Proposal, out July 2, when she realized her advice-seekers all had one problem in common — men.
 The start of the #MeToo movement inspired her to begin keeping a list called “The Most Hideous Men of My Life,” she said, which reflected on her numerous invasive, harmful experiences with predatory men throughout her life.
 The list also includes powerful media men Les Moonves and Roger Ailes.

 “The whole episode lasts no more than three minutes.
 I do not believe he ejaculates,” Carroll wrote of her experience.
 She ended the story by saying, “But I have never had sex with anybody ever again.”